Traditional IRA

 Single Filers:

-- If taxpayer participates in an employer-sponsored retirement plan, and if taxpayer’s MAGI is $68,000 or less in 2022, taxpayer may be eligible to deduct the entire contribution.
-If taxpayer’s MAGI is more than $68,000 but less than $78,000 in 2022, taxpayer may be eligible to deduct part of the contribution.
-Taxpayer is not eligible to make a tax deductible contribution if MAGI is $78,000 or more in 2022.
+• If taxpayer participates in an employer-sponsored retirement plan, and taxpayer’s MAGI is $77,000 or less in 2024, taxpayer may be eligible to deduct the entire contribution.
+If taxpayer’s MAGI is more than $77,000 but less than $87,000 in 2024, taxpayer may be eligible to deduct part of the contribution.
+Taxpayer is not eligible to make a tax deductible contribution if MAGI is $87,000 or more in 2024.

 Joint Filers:

-- If taxpayer participates in an employer-sponsored retirement plan, and if taxpayer’s MAGI is $109,000 or less in 2022, taxpayer may be eligible to deduct the entire contribution.
-If taxpayer’s MAGI is more than $109,000 but less than $129,000 in 2022, taxpayer may be eligible to deduct part of the contribution.
-Taxpayer is not eligible to make a tax deductible contribution if MAGI is $129,000 or more in 2022.
+• If taxpayer participates in an employer-sponsored retirement plan, and taxpayer’s MAGI is $123,000 or less in 2024, taxpayer may be eligible to deduct the entire contribution.
+If taxpayer’s MAGI is more than $123,000 but less than $143,000 in 2024, taxpayer may be eligible to deduct part of the contribution.
+Taxpayer is not eligible to make a tax deductible contribution if MAGI is $143,000 or more in 2024.

 An investor is allowed to contribute 100% of earned income up to the annual contribution limit.
 View IRA Contribution Limits and Deadlines to learn more.

-Determining if an investor can deduct all or part of their Traditional IRA contribution is based on whether they have a retirement plan at work, their tax filing status, and modified adjusted gross income (MAGI).
-To determine the exact amount of a deductible contribution, use the IRA Selector or view IRA Contribution Limits and Deadlines to learn more.
+Determining if an investor can deduct all or part of their Traditional IRA contribution is based on whether they (or their spouse) have a retirement plan at work, their tax filing status, and modified adjusted gross income (MAGI).
+To learn more about the amount of your contribution that can be deducted, use the IRA Selector or view IRA Contribution Limits and Deadlines, and speak with your tax advisor.

 This is a common myth about retirement investing.
 An investor may still contribute to an IRA even if they participate in an employer-sponsored retirement plan.
 However, they may not be able to deduct a Traditional IRA contribution if they exceed certain income limits.
 View IRA Contribution Limits and Deadlines to learn more.